 RACHEL MARTIN, HOST:

 Katherine Walton and her five children were in Nairobi's Westgate Mall when it was stormed by terrorists last week.
 After four hours in hiding, several Kenyans helped them escape.
-I reached Katherine Walton yesterday on her cell phone in Nairobi.
-And I asked her when she first realized the mall was under attacked.
+I reached Katherine Walton yesterday on her cellphone in Nairobi.
+And I asked her when she first realized the mall was under attack.

-KATHERINE WALTON: I had just come down the stairs and was going to meet my sons at the grocery store that's they are called Nakumatt and I heard this very loud explosion and bullets just started going.
+KATHERINE WALTON: I had just come down the stairs and was going to meet my sons at the grocery store that's there, called Nakumatt, and I heard this very loud explosion and bullets just started going.
 And immediately I knew that something was terribly wrong.

 MARTIN: And at the time you were with your three younger children.
-The two older boys...
+Your two older boys...

 WALTON: That's right.